CompuNanoLab/PlasmaPhysicsLab/Lecture2 /PIC_basics.md

 $$ z_k=z_{min}+k\Delta z \quad \quad z_{k+1/2}=z_{min}+(k+1/2)\Delta z $$

 where $min$ values identify the origin of the grid.
-Therefore, the scheme works on a \textit{staggered grid} consisting of two meshes shifted by half-cell along the three spatial directions; analogous considerations can be made for the one-dimensional grid of temporal discretization.
+Therefore, the scheme works on a **staggered grid** consisting of two meshes shifted by half-cell along the three spatial directions; analogous considerations can be made for the one-dimensional grid of temporal discretization.

-The leap-frog scheme is a second-order method to relate quantities, evaluated on the proposed spatial and temporal grids, with its first and second derivatives.
+The leap-frog scheme relates quantities, evaluated on the proposed spatial and temporal grids, with their first and second derivatives.
 Calling $a_{ijk}^n$ the starting quantity, $b_{ijk}^n$ its first derivative, and $c_{ijk}^n$ its second derivative, the relationship imposed are the following, according to the type of derivative considered:

-$$ \text{Time derivatives} \quad \quad \text{Spatial derivatives in $x$} $$
+$$ \text{Time derivatives in $t$} \quad \quad \text{Spatial derivatives in $x$} $$

 $$a_{ijk}^{n+1}=a_{ijk}^n+ b_{ijk}^{n+1/2}\Delta t\quad \quad a^n_{(i+1)jk}=a_{ijk}^n+ b^n_{(i+1/2)jk}\Delta x $$